CoorpAcademy/tekacademy/PITCHME.md

 Both static global configuration and dynamic configuration can be sorted in a Key-value store.

-This section explains how to launch Træfɪk using a configuration loaded from a Key-value store.

 Træfɪk supports several Key-value stores:

 * Consul